cdaein/ssam/docs/mode-p5.md

   };

   wrap.init = () => {
-    // similar to p5.setup() with some differences.
+    // similar to p5.setup() with some differences. see below };
-  };

   wrap.render = () => {